 - Using a set of prescribed guidelines, the supervisory committee conducts a formal review of the program of study, making any suggestions for modifications prior to approval.

-- Following the supervisory committee's approval, the program of study is submitted to Academic Services for placement in the student's file, accompanied by a formal letter of approval by the chair of the committee.
+- Following the supervisory committee's approval, the program of study is submitted to Student and Academic Services for placement in the student's file, accompanied by a formal letter of approval by the chair of the committee.

 The Supervisory Committee evaluates the proposed program of study using the following guidelines: